codeandcreate/JAGS-PHP/README.md

 ## Quickstart

 1. git clone this repository (or download a zipped snapshot)
-2. create a new ssl certificate for your host with ```openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365```
+2. create a new ssl certificate for your host with ```openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365 -nodes```
 3. concet the key and cert to one file with ```cp cert.pem certs/yourdomain.com.pem; cat key.pem >> certs/yourdomain.com.pem```
 4. copy ```config.sample.php``` to ```config.php```
-5. edit lines 22 and 33 and add your certificate and password to them
+5. configure your hosts in line 49
 6. run the server with ```php server.php```

-For more details look at the comments in ```config.sample.php```, ```server.php``` or the files in the hosts/default directory.
+For more details look at the comments in ```config.sample.php```, ```server.php``` and the files in the hosts/default directory.

+## Upgrade from 202109_1

+- Check the changes in the config.sample.php.
+With the new hosts-Array you need to reconfigure your server
+- If you use a certificate with pass phrase you must replace it with one certificate without password.

 ## Dynamic pages with PHP